karenetheridge/Dist-Zilla-Plugin-Chrome-ExtraPrompt/README.md

 [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) commands.
 When you are prompted, the specified command is run;
 it is killed when you provide prompt input.

-I have mine configured to use the `say` command on OS X, which provides an audio prompt to bring me back to this screen session.
+I have mine configured as in the synopsis, which uses the `say` command on OS X to provide an audio prompt to bring me back to this screen session.

 # CONFIGURATION OPTIONS